LiquidAgile/LA-Template-Repo/README.md

 ### Read Me Doc

 > _Liquid Agile is a managerial template for IT and PMO Directors engaged in enterprise scrum.
-It is based on the idea that different organizations, leaders, and teams, have ever-evolving needs, and approaches to agile scrum.
-This space welcomes your ideas, your experiments, your kind support of your peers while steering your own journey.
-This repo has a standing invitation open to all agile scrum thought leaders to share their leadership approach to agile scrum.
-Next step, have your branch added to the LA repository._
+It is based on the idea that different organizations, leaders, and teams, have ever-evolving needs and approaches to agile scrum.
+It is from this state that individual leaders share how they approach agile scrum by publishing an outline of their method.
+This space welcomes your outlines, and ideas on what you have found to work along your leadership journey.
+Next step, outline your own method in the form of a github branch and and add it to the LA repository._

 #### Context
 - Agile is 'an ability...'